Repatriation General Hospital

 The Repatriation General Hospital provides high quality services, but many of the current public hospital facilities are outdated and cannot provide all of the spaces, equipment and layout needed for modern medical treatments.
 Implementing changes through Transforming Health will see most clinical and rehabilitation services currently provided at the Repatriation General Hospital transitioned to other metropolitan hospitals or locations.
 These changes will not happen immediately but will result in the public hospital components of the Repatriation General Hospital site facilities becoming vacant.

-Read the full story in the April edition of Southern Health News.
+Read the full stories and more in the June edition of Southern Health News.

 RGH offers a range of health care services for older people, veterans and our southern communities.
 The Services at RGH listing links you to more information about each of our services and how you can access them.